Convex-Concave Min-Max Stackelberg Games: Introduction

 Min-max Stackelberg games naturally model various economic settings.
-They are related to abstract economies, first studied by \citeauthor{arrow-debreu} \cite{arrow-debreu}; however, the solution concept that has been the focus of this literature is generalized Nash equilibrium \cite{facchinei2007generalized, facchinei2010generalized}, which, like Stackelberg, is a weaker solution concept than Nash, but which makes the arguably unreasonable assumption that the players move simultaneously and nonetheless satisfy the constraint dependencies on their strategies imposed by one another's moves.
+They are related to abstract economies, first studied by \citet{arrow-debreu}; however, the solution concept par excellence for abstract economies is generalized Nash equilibrium \cite{facchinei2007generalized, facchinei2010generalized}, which, like Stackelberg, is a weaker solution concept than Nash, but which makes the arguably unreasonable assumption that the players move simultaneously and nonetheless satisfy the constraint dependencies on their actions imposed by one another's moves.
 See \Cref{sec-app:GNE} for a more detailed discussion of generalized Nash equilibria versus Stackelberg equilibria.

-\citeauthor{duetting2019optimal} \cite{duetting2019optimal} study optimal auction design problems.
-They propose a neural network architecture called RegretNet that represents optimal auctions, and train their networks using Algorithm~\ref{ngd-thms}.
+\citet{duetting2019optimal} study optimal auction design problems.
+They propose a neural network architecture called RegretNet that represents optimal auctions, and train their networks using a variant of Algorithm~\ref{ngd-thms}.
 Optimal auction design problems can be seen as min-max Stackelberg games; however, as their objectives are non-convex-concave in general, our guarantees do not apply.

-In this paper, we observe that solving for the competitive equilibrium of a Fisher market can also be seen as solving a (convex-concave) min-max Stackelberg game.
-The study of the computation of competitive equilibria in Fisher markets was initiated by \citeauthor{devanur2002market} \cite{devanur2002market}, who provided a polynomial-time method for the case of linear utilities. \citeauthor{jain2005market} \cite{jain2005market} subsequently showed that a large class of Fisher markets could be solved in polynomial-time using interior point methods.
-Recently, \citeauthor{gao2020polygm} \cite{gao2020polygm} studied an alternative family of first-order methods for solving Fisher markets (only; not min-max Stackelberg games more generally), assuming linear, quasilinear, and Leontief utilities, as such methods can be more efficient when markets are large.
+In this paper, we observe that solving for the competitive equilibrium of a Fisher market can also be seen as solving a convex-concave min-max Stackelberg game.
+The study of the computation of competitive equilibria in Fisher markets was initiated by \citet{devanur2002market}, who provided a polynomial-time method for the case of linear utilities. \citet{jain2005market} subsequently showed that a large class of Fisher markets could be solved in polynomial-time using interior point methods.
+Recently, \citet{gao2020polygm} studied an alternative family of first-order methods for solving Fisher markets (only; not min-max Stackelberg games more generally), assuming linear, quasilinear, and Leontief utilities, as such methods can be more efficient when markets are large.

 See \Cref{sec-app:related} for a detailed discussion of recent progress on solving min-max Stackelberg games, both in the convex-concave case and the non-convex-concave case.

 \if 0 As far as we are aware, no first-order methods that converge to a solution have been proposed for min-max games with variable choice sets.
 We note that \citeauthor{daskalakis2020complexity} seem to mention that when $\outers, \inners$ are polytope valued and $\obj$ is convex-concave, then there exists a first order method which only has access to the gradient of $\obj$ that converges to a solution in polynomial time, however, since \Cref{grad-fail-ex} seems to suggest otherwise, it is not clear if this statement is supposed to apply to the variable choice set regime. \fi